 Additional Staff Paid and Unpaid Time Off Options

 Staff with non-temporary appointments begin earning vacation on their latest hire date in an eligible position.
-Vacation accrues for all hours in pay status.
+Vacation accrues for all hours in pay status as documented on processed timecards.
+Accruals are from the first day of the month to the last day of the month and are posted when the following month’s payroll is completed.
 Vacation usage is not permitted in excess of the employee's current vacation balance (does not apply to the vacation payout).

 Maximum accrual is twice the annual accrual.
 If sick leave is being converted to vacation the maximum accrual is increased by 12 days.
 When the maximum accrual limit is reached no further time will accrue until some vacation is used.

 Non-temporary staff who are regularly employed for 20 or more hours but less than 40 hours per week on a continuing basis will accrue vacation and personal holidays on a pro rata basis.
 Staff hired on a temporary appointment do not accrue sick leave.

 Timecard Type: 'Vacation'; NOTE: Vacation should be used for wellness checkup appointments for family members.

 Questions should be referred to firstname.lastname@example.org or 319-273-6425.